IRS Form 4952 Instructions

 Who must file IRS Form 4952?

 Taxpayers who wish to claim investment interest expenses as a tax deduction generally must file Form 4952 with their income tax return.
-There are exceptions.
-Individuals do not need to file Form 4952 if they meet all of the following tests:
+However, individuals do not need to file Form 4952 investment income exceeds the investment expense, and there is no disallowed investment interest expense from prior tax years.

 What is investment interest expense?